7. Nonresidential Mechanical

 In the Plant element, under the Heating Hot Water tab, create a boiler or select one from the Boiler Library.
 Enter the Boiler pump size and flow rate.

 In the System element, create a HVAC system with the appropriate system type and ‘Hot Water’ as the heating type.

 The hydronic system may also have a cooling component, in which case, you would also model the cooling information (see the topic on No Cooling if none exists).

-For Nonresidential buildings, starting with the 2013 modeling rules, the Standard (Budget) building will typically have a Variable Air Volume (VAV) system anytime the building being modeled is greater than 10,000 sqft or more than one story.
+For Nonresidential buildings, the Standard (Budget) building will typically have a Variable Air Volume (VAV) system anytime the building being modeled is greater than 25,000 sqft, more than two stories, or has a cooling capacity > 65,000 Btuh.
 Your proposed design is likely a Constant Volume system, and thus is going to have significantly higher fan power usage than the Standard building.
 We have been recommending you choose prescriptive compliance when you have high fan power.

 In the Central System Library, create a new system.
 Set the System Type to SplitDX.
 Now, set the heating type to Electric, and input the HSPF as 3.413

 In the Central System Library, in the Outdoor Air Tab, select 100% OA in the Economizer Type dropdown list.

 The Supply CFM is input in the Central System library, Fan Tab.